 NM PSB would like to comment that currently three full time employees are dedicated to improving damage prevention throughout the State and therefore equally important to receive the maximum amount of funding through future SDP grants.
-It would also be helpful if the SDP grant can be timely consistent with all other pipeline safety state program grants which are on a calendar year.
+It would also be helpful if the SDP grant performance period can be consistent with all other pipeline safety state program grants which are on a calendar year.
 It can be extremely difficult to manage and report breakdowns and expenditures since most states operate on fiscal years.
-NM's approved SDP grant allocation has experienced significant decreases over the last several years.